PillaiSarveshX03/ESP32/README.md

 A collection of end-to-end IoT, smart home automation, and embedded robotics projects built with the **ESP32 microcontroller**, sensors, actuators, WebSocket real-time relays, and modern web dashboards.

-> *Disclaimer: Developed with the assistance of Antigravity AI IDE.*
+> *Disclaimer: Developed with the assistance of AI.*

 ---